mucahitkls/tech_notes/Design Patterns/Examples/Composite Design Pattern in Real-Life Coding.md

 **Improvements**:
 - **Unified Interface**: Files and folders are treated uniformly.
 Operations like `getSize()` are part of a common interface.
 - **Simplified Hierarchy Management**: Adding or removing children is now straightforward and less error-prone.
-- **Scalability**: Introducing new operations or components doesn't require changing existing code, adhering to the open/closed principle.
+- **[[Scalability in Software Development|Scalability]]**: Introducing new operations or components doesn't require changing existing code, adhering to the open/closed principle.

 ## Python Example: Menu System